jamiemill/figma-comments/README.md

 # Figma Comments

-Extract comments from a Figma file
+Extract comments from a Figma file into tab-separated text format.

+Comments can optionally contain #hashtags which will be extracted into their own, comma-separated column.

 ## Requires